jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 The above analysis only solved for parameter updates for the final layer.
 This was not an issue as we used membrane potential :math:`U` to calculate the loss, which is a continuous function.
 If we backpropagate to earlier layers, we need to take the derivative of spikes, i.e., a non-differentiable, non-continuous function.

-Let's open up the computational graph of Stein's neuron model to identify exactly where this problem occurs.
+Let's open up the computational graph of the Synaptic neuron model to identify exactly where this problem occurs.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial3/3_7_stein_bptt.png?raw=true